Home / Career Guides / Accountant

 Step 6: Advance your career with specializations

-Once established professionally, you can diversify your career by specializing in a particular area.
-This could be auditing, tax accounting, forensic accounting, management accounting, or others.
+Once established professionally, you can diversify your career by specializing in a particular area, like auditing, tax accounting, forensic accounting, or management accounting.
 Specialization often requires additional study or certification, but it can vastly enhance your career prospects and earning potential.

 How much do accountants make?

-Accountant salaries will vary by experience, industry, education, location, and organization size.
-Other factors impacting compensation include specialized certifications such as CPA and the complexity of accountancy work required, such as financial analysis, tax preparation, or auditing.
+Salaries will vary by experience, industry, education, location, and organization size.
+Other factors impacting compensation include specialized certifications such as CPA and the complexity of the work required.

 Highest paying industries